sadespresso/moment_dart_docs/docs/upgrading.md

 assert(YearTimeRange(2025).contains(DateTime(2026,1,1) - Duration(microsecond: 1)) => true)
 ```

-Everything else is same as 4.1.0

 ## From 3.0.0 -> 4.0.0

-There's no major change in version 4.0.0, but it has an user-facing breaking
-change.

 If you use `MonthTimeRange`, the format of the output range has been changed.